-2. What is a Living Wage?
+2. What are Living Wages?

-OHK believes that the statutory minimum wage is insufficient to satisfy workers' basic necessities.
-We propose a higher hourly rate of remuneration (i.e. a "Living Wage") that enables workers and their families to afford a decent standard of living.
-Elements of a decent standard of living include food, water, housing, education, health care, transport, clothing, and provision for unexpected events (Anker and Anker, 2017)1.
-The Living Wage rate will be reviewed annually, reflecting changes to the Consumer Price Index (A) and the new rate will be announced in the first quarter every year.
-Living Wage Employers have six months thereafter to adjust their employees' salaries.
+Oxfam considers the statutory minimum wage an insufficient wage rate to satisfy basic necessities.
+We propose a higher hourly rate of remuneration ("Living Wage") that affords a decent standard of living for both workers and their families.
+Elements of a decent standard of living include food, water, housing, education, health care, transport, clothing and provision for unexpected events (Anker and Anker, 2017)1.
+The Living Wage rate will be reviewed annually, reflecting changes to the Consumer Price Index (A) and the new rate will be announced around April every year.

-We ask that signatories of the Charter pay all directly employed staff members the updated Living Wage rate within six months after signing the Charter.
-For directly outsourced staff who work at least 18 hours a week on your premises2, we encourage signatories to have a phased plan to pay them a Living Wage pay within two years.
-Refer to Appendix 2 on pages 9 to 12 for examples on calculating the Living Wages.
+We ask that signatories of the Charter pay all directly employed staff members the updated Living Wage rate within 6 months after signing the Charter.
+For directly outsourced staff2, we encourage signatories to have a phased plan to implement Living Wage pay within 2 years.
+For examples on calculating Living Wages, you may also refer to Appendix 2 on page 9-12.